GhostWriters/DockSTARTer/docs/apps/guacamole.md

 **NOTE: The ignore IP is so that fail2ban won’t ban your local IP.
 Check out https://www.aelius.com/njh/subnet_sheet.html if you are wondering what your CIDR notation is.
 Most often it will be /24 (netmask 255.255.255.0)
 To find your netmask run `ipconfig /all` on windows or `ifconfig | grep netmask` on linux.

-10. Next we are going to navigate to `~/.config/appdata/letsencrypt/fail2ban/filter.d` and in there you will see a file called `guacamole.conf`.
+2. Next we are going to navigate to `~/.config/appdata/letsencrypt/fail2ban/filter.d` and in there you will see a file called `guacamole.conf`.
 We can't use this file because the regex in there will not work for our purposes.
-11. Open `guacamole.conf` with your favorite text editor as root and modify the regex line called `failregex` to match this:
+3. Open `guacamole.conf` with your favorite text editor as root and modify the regex line called `failregex` to match this:
      * `\bAuthentication attempt from <HOST> for user "[^"]*" failed\.$`
-12. Next save the file and name it `guacamole-auth.conf`
+4. Next save the file and name it `guacamole-auth.conf`
-13. Perform an invalid login attempt and check fail2ban's regex for Guacamole with the following command:
+5. Perform an invalid login attempt and check fail2ban's regex for Guacamole with the following command:
   `docker exec -it letsencrypt fail2ban-regex /var/log/guacamole/guacd.log /config/fail2ban/filter.d/guacamole-auth.conf`
-14. If you want to ban yourself, you can comment out the `ignoreip` line on `jail.local`.
+6. If you want to ban yourself, you can comment out the `ignoreip` line on `jail.local`.

 BONUS: Want to see notifications when someone gets the hammer?
 Check out this cool [Discord guide](https://technicalramblings.com/blog/adding-ban-unban-notifications-from-fail2ban-to-discord/) or this [Pushover guide](https://technicalramblings.com/blog/adding-ban-unban-notifications-from-fail2ban-with-pushover/)

-Credits @halianelf, @christronyxyocum and @gilbN
+Credits @halianelf, @christronyxyocum, @gilbN and @iXNyne